The Vagus Nerve Explained: Trauma, Stress, and Nervous System Health - Read more on Khiron Clinics

 • Practice breathing exercises – the vagus nerve is heavily involved in the parasympathetic nervous system, which promotes calmness and relaxation.
 As the vagus nerve communicates with the diaphragm, deep breathing stimulates the parasympathetic nervous system, which helps move the body into a more relaxed state.

 The vagus nerve is incredibly powerful and informs many bodily functions.
 It relays messages of both danger and safety around the body and, in trauma survivors, contributes to elevated feelings of danger.
-Working with the vagus nerve offers people a way to build regulation and resilience after trauma and regulate the nervous system quickly and effectively.
+Working with the vagus nerve offers people a way to build regulation and resilience after trauma supporting long-term nervous system health and therapeutic care.

 If you have a client or know of someone struggling with anything you have read in this blog, reach out to us at Khiron Clinics.
 We believe that we can improve therapeutic outcomes and avoid misdiagnosis by providing an effective residential program and outpatient therapies addressing underlying psychological trauma.
 Allow us to help you find the path to realistic, long-lasting recovery.
 For more information, call us today.
 UK: 020 3811 2575 (24 hours).
 USA: (866) 801 6184 (24 hours).